 “It just became so much for me that I tried to hurt myself,” Yasmeen says.
 “So I knew I had to take that step forward to make a change.”

 The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring VA responders through a confidential toll-free hotline and online chat, regardless of enrollment in VA care.
-If you are thinking about death or suicide, call the Veterans Crisis Line now at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
+If you are thinking about death or suicide, call the Veterans Crisis Line now dialing 988 and Pressing 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
 The Veterans Crisis Line offers free, confidential support, 24/7/365.